20 November 2016

-We still didn’t know when we arrived at Bay House School to pick up Commando’s race number and meet up with everyone.
+We still didn’t know when we arrived at Bay House School to pick up Commando’s race number.
 What we did know though, was that it was freezing cold and windy but, thankfully, not actually raining.
-Slowly the Spitfires began to gather in the school hall, with varying degrees of enthusiasm about the race ahead.
+Slowly the runners began to gather in the school hall, with varying degrees of enthusiasm about the race ahead.

-Being on the move towards the start line was slightly warmer, at least for me in my coat.
+It turned out the race was going ahead after all so it was time to go back outside and brave the weather.
+Being on the move towards the start line kept us warm, at least for me in my coat.
 There was a huddle in the start pen, people desperate to share body heat.
-For good measure, I snapped a few more group photos.
-This was turning out to be the race of many group photos.
-Even so, I’m sure a few people escaped.

-Gerry and Teresa’s son, Mitch, had come along as a spectator too and, once the runners had all disappeared we found ourselves with a couple of hours to kill, or at least an hour and a half until Gerry was likely to cross the line.
+Once the runners had all disappeared I found myself with a couple of hours to kill.
 Last year I found some interesting trails and a Costa.
-Given all the rain over night, I didn’t think the trails would be a good plan, especially as Mitch was wearing trainers, so we headed to Costa.
-At least we would be warm for a little while.
-Even so, I couldn’t help looking longingly along the River Alver as we headed along Privett Road, thinking about the walk I could have had if the weather had played nicely.
+Given all the rain over night, I didn’t think the trails would be a good plan so I headed to Costa.
+At least I would be warm for a little while.
+Even so, I couldn’t help looking longingly along the River Alver as I headed along Privett Road, thinking about the walk I could have had if the weather had played nicely.

-After a coffee and a nice sit down in the warm, it was time to head back towards the finish line for some Spitfire spotting.
+After a coffee and a nice sit down in the warm, it was time to head back towards the finish line.
 The course is a kind of cruel double loop heading down along the shore, back towards the finish and then down along the shore again.
 For spectators this means two chances to spot their runner.
 For runners it means a tantalising glimpse of the finish near the half way point before turning and doing it all again.
 On a cold windy day this is probably not very welcome.

-We got to the corner just as Commando and his troupe of ladies (including Mitch’s mum, Teresa) were making the turn.
-We shouted and waved but I was a bit slow with the camera so only caught them from behind.
+When I got to the corner Commando and his troupe of ladies were making the turn.
+I shouted and waved but was a bit slow with the camera so only caught them from behind.
 They looked to be on track for their two hour ten finish though and seemed quite chirpy in the circumstances.

 This corner is actually a good place to stand, giving a view in both directions, plus it’s not usually as crowded as the actual finish line.
-We decided to stay put and spot as many Spitfires as we could.
-The jumping up and down and cheering did at least keep us warm and we even managed to spot some poeple more than once, although we’d already missed the really quick ones on their half way turnaround.
+With this in mind I decided to stay put.
+The jumping up and down and cheering did at least keep me warm.

 Around two hours after the start a familiar figure appeared.
 Commando was bang on target for the finish time he’d planned and he still had two of his ladies with him.
-Some had dropped back, some had even gone ahead but Teresa and Tori had stuck with him, both were on target to smash their PB’s by several minutes.
+Some had dropped back, some had even gone ahead but these two had stuck with him, both were on target to smash their PB’s by several minutes.

-The crowd went wild, well Mitch and I jumped up and down a lot and shouted really loudly.
-Commando urged his followers on for a last push across the line and Mitch and I made a dash through the crowds to try to meet them there.
+The crowd went wild, well I jumped up and down a lot and shouted really loudly.
+Commando urged his followers on for a last push across the line and I made a dash through the crowds to try to meet him there.

-We found them, all smiles, spotting their hard earned medals, along with a couple more Spitfires we’d somehow missed on the course.
+We found them, all smiles, spotting their hard earned medals.

 In normal circumstances Commando and I would have stayed around to watch every last person cross the line.
 Today though we had a plane to catch so we had to say our goodbyes and head off home to get warm before we set off for the sun.